 Top 10 Baseball Books

-After the Oakland Athletics began using sabermetrics, many teams followed and it is now a common practice for Major League Baseball teams to have sabermetric analysts to track a player’s performance.
+After the Oakland Athletics began using sabermetrics, many teams followed, and it is now a common practice for Major League Baseball teams to have sabermetric analysts to track a player’s performance.
 Sabermetrics revolutionized the sports world and Moneyball highlights the first individuals to use it to their advantage.
-Micheal Lewis’ book has sold over 1 million copies and continues to be one of the most talked about books in the baseball world.
+Micheal Lewis’ book has sold over 1 million copies and continues to be one of the most talked-about books in the baseball world.

 2. Boys of Summer

-The book is often noted as one of the first to prove that baseball could be written in a serious fashion and paved the way for many famous sportsbooks written to date.
+The book is often noted as one of the first to prove that baseball could be written about in a serious fashion, and it paved the way for many famous sportsbooks written to date.
 Khan is known to write about athletes in a vulnerable fashion, making him one of the most famous sports authors in the United States.
 However, the book has been criticized for being overly sentimental when discussing the accomplishments of the Brooklyn Dodgers.
 Despite that, Boys of Summer continues to make it on the lists of top sports books of all time, even years after it was published in 1972.

 3. The Mental Game of Baseball

 H.A Dorfman and Karl Kuehl’s book, The Mental Game of Baseball, is one of the most recommended books for players looking to improve their performance.
 As a sports psychologist and a former baseball scout, respectively, the authors are able to give an inside look into an athlete's mental game.
 The book explains the mental aspect of the sport and details how players can reach peak performance, all by improving their mental skills.